schloi/MARVEL/README.md

 ### Patching (in lieu of correction)

-Instead of correcting reads, we opted for a process we called patching, which repairs large scale errors (missed adaptors, large “random” inserts, high-error regions, missing sequence) that result in a stop of the alignments one it reaches said erroneous regions.
+Instead of correcting reads, a process called patching patching is employed.
+Therein, large scale errors (missed adaptors, large “random” inserts, high-error regions, missing sequence) that result in a stop of the alignments one it reaches said erroneous regions are repaired.
 The main point here is, that when restoring large scale errors with uncorrected parts of others reads, the sequence used for the correction only needs to be good enough to allow the alignment to continue at the native error rate and doesn’t actually have to be the right one.

 Since the chance of encountering a large-scale error in a read goes up with its length the most valuable long reads are most afflicted by them and therefore patching represents an important way to preserve the availability of long reads for use in assembly.
 Patching essentially works by finding regions in reads that are